 military memorial are even rarer.
 The National

-Memorial Arboretum in the Midlands of England is home for one
+Memorial Arboretum in the Midlands of England at one time was home for

-such monument that is near and dear to the readers of this newsletter,
+such a monument that was near and dear to the readers of this

 while a similar, yet older, monument can be found at the White Chapel